pablorenato1/Personal-Assistant/README.md

 AUDIO_PATH=/path/to/save/audio/output.mp3
 SPOTIFY_PATH=/path/to/spotify.exe (Optional: Path to your Spotify executable, if using Windows)
 ```
+Obs.: The path to Spotify.exe is only used if you try any command without having you spotify open

 #### How to get CLIENT_ID and CLIENT_SECRET:
 * Well both can be found in you https://developer.spotify.com/dashboard
     *  If you don't have an 'app' on dashboard create one with the name as you prefer